dooyum/Behavioral-Cloning-Autonomous-Vehicle/README.md

 The overall strategy for deriving a model architecture was to gather the right training sample data, so that the model knows the right things to focus on.
 Another apporach was to base the eventual model off a previously existing model that has demonstrated good performance on a similar problem.

-My first step was to use a convolution neural network model similar to the architecture published by the autonomous-vehicle team at NVIDIA.
+My first step was to use a convolutional neural network model similar to the architecture published by the autonomous-vehicle team at NVIDIA.
 I thought this model might be appropriate because the team at NVIDIA used this architecture to successfully train their automous vehicles.

 I started off by croping the input to only show our area of interest.
-This was the surounding trees, rocks and objects of no importance had less of an impact on the training.
+I did this so that the surounding trees, rocks and objects of no importance had less of an impact on the training.
-Similar to the NVIDIA architecture, I introduced a normalization layer to normalize the number range (-0.5 to 0.5) of the input images.
+Similar to the NVIDIA architecture, I introduced a normalization layer to normalize the color channel range (-0.5 to 0.5) from (0 - 255) of the input images.
-This was followed by 5 convolutional layers with filter sizes ranging from 3x3 and 2x2.
+This was followed by 5 convolutional layers with 3x3 and 2x2 filter sizes.
 The filter had depths ranging from 24 to 120.
 This was then followed by 4 fully connected layers similar to the NVIDIA architecture.

 I applied some down-sampling to improve the learning speed of the model by introducing a Max Pooling layer after the dropout layer.

 To combat the overfitting, I modified the model by introducing a dropout layer after the first convolutional layer.
 I applied a 25% dropout rate, which according to the vaildation loss results was enough to avoid overfitting.

-After creating the model, I conducted training using an Adam Optimizer to I need not need to fiddle with the learning rate.
+After creating the model, I conducted training using an Adam Optimizer so I did not have to fiddle with the learning rate.
 The final model ran for 8 epochs before a plateau on the loss improvement occured.

 The final step was to run the simulator to see how well the car was driving around track one.
 There were a few spots where the vehicle fell off the track especially around sharp bends or areas that had close hills present.
-To improve the driving behavior in these cases, I collected a lot more showing how to correctly take those sharp bends.
+To improve the driving behavior in these cases, I collected a lot more data showing how to correctly take those sharp bends.
 I collected this data both in the normal direction and in the oposite direction.
 As for the issues with the hills, I solved that by cropping the camera image to focus on the course and ignore objects that shouldn't be considered.

-At the end of the process, the vehicle is able to drive autonomously around the track multiple times without leaving the road.
+At the end of the process, the vehicle was able to drive autonomously around the track multiple times without leaving the road.

 #### 2. Final Model Architecture

-The final model architecture (model.py lines 92-106) consisted of a convolution neural network with the following layers and layer sizes:
+The final model architecture (model.py lines 92-106) consisted of a convolutional neural network with the following layers and layer sizes:

 | Layer                 | Description                                   |
 |:---------------------:|:---------------------------------------------:|